 Johnny Depp will not return to Pirates of the Caribbean

-This week The New York Post revealed that Disney would have made a tempting offer to Johnny Depp so that he will agree to resume his role as Jack Sparrow in the Pirates of the Caribbean 6 tape.
+This week The New York Post revealed that Disney had made a tempting offer to Johnny Depp to agree to reprise his role as Jack Sparrow in Pirates of the Caribbean 6.

 The newspaper announced that the actor would have been offered $301 million dollars, as well as a “considerable donation” to a charity, to return as Sparrow, the captain of the legendary Black Pearl ship.